rigetti/pyquil/docs/source/getting_started.rst

 program immediately, you can insert your programs into a queue.
 This is done with the ``use_queue`` parameter to QVMConnection.
 By default, this parameter is set to False which means it skips the queue and runs it immediately.
-However, the QVM will reject programs that are more than 16 qubits or take longer than 5 seconds to run.
-Therefore, to run programs of this size you must set the ``use_queue`` parameter to True which has more overhead.
+However, the QVM will reject programs that are more than 19 qubits or take longer than 10 seconds to run.
+Therefore, to run programs of a larger size you must set the ``use_queue`` parameter to True which has more overhead.

 .. code:: python